Salient Object Detection: A Survey: Discussions

 \subsection{Design Choices}

-In the past decades, hundreds of methods for salient object detection have been proposed and a large number of design choices have been explored.
-Our detailed method summarization (see \tabref{tab:salientObjModelsIntrin} \& \ref{tab:SalModelExtrinsic}) does suggest some clear messages about the commonly used design choices, which are valuable for the design of future algorithms:
+In the past two decades, hundreds of classic and deep learning based methods have been proposed for detecting and segmenting salient objects in scenes and a large number of design choices have been explored.
+Although great successes have been achieved recently, there is still a large room for improvement.
+Our detailed method summarization (see \figref{tab:salientObjModelsIntrin} \& \figref{tab:SalModelExtrinsic}) does send some clear messages about the commonly used design choices, which are valuable for the design of future algorithms.
+They are discussed next.